 When a business hits a plateau or even a downturn, the business owner typically looks to the usual suspects: strategic planning, marketing, recruiting and developing better talent, setting new goals, and tactics to improve financial results.

 These are all critical areas to constantly improve.
 But they are not enough.
-Unfortunately, business owners sometimes ignore the one factor that might really be keeping their businesses from taking off: the business owner’s belief systems.
+Unfortunately, business owners sometimes ignore the one factor that might really be keeping their businesses from taking off: the business owner’s thoughts which come from our belief systems.

 Many business owners have beliefs that limit their ability to grow the business.
 For instance, if you believe that you can’t trust your people, that means that you have to keep jumping in and fixing things.
 You are the heroic fire fighter.
 While this might give you some satisfaction, you are forcing your business to remain dependent on you.
 It will never grow without your hard work and time, and this can lead to burn out.